Custom Carport Builders Across North Coast & Surrounding Areas

 Fair Dinkum Builds designs and installs carports North Coast property owners can rely on for decades of shelter and protection.
-With more than 35 years in the industry and a national network of licenced builders, every new carport is engineered in quality Australian steel to suit your block layout, the vehicles you need to cover, your budget, and the coastal conditions that come with living on this stretch of New South Wales.
-From a single freestanding carport on a Lennox Head property to a large multi-bay setup outside Coffs Harbour, our local team handles the whole job from design stage to handover.
+With more than 35 years in the industry and a national network of licensed builders, every carport is engineered in quality Australian steel to suit your block layout, the vehicles you need to cover, your budget, and the coastal conditions that come with living on this stretch of New South Wales.
+A single freestanding carport on a Lennox Head property and a large multi-bay setup outside Coffs Harbour get the same treatment, with your local Fair Dinkum Builds franchise managing the whole job, design through to handover.

 Some customers come to us with a clear picture of what they want, while others are still working out what suits their property.
-Either way, our team will take you through the options and help you land on a design that suits your block, your budget, your goals, and the vehicles you need to cover.
+Either way, your local Fair Dinkum Builds franchise works as a one-stop shop and can take on as little or as much of the job as you need, covering the design, the council approval, the build, or the whole lot.
+They'll walk you through the options and help you land on a design that suits your block, your budget, your goals, and the vehicles you need to cover.
 Ready to talk?
 Request a free quote for your North Coast project.

 Visit store pageService Centre, 380 Pacific Highway Coffs Harbour South NSW, 2450